Knauss Marine Policy Fellow

-Knauss Fellowships are one-year, paid fellowships for graduate students interested in ocean, coastal, and Great Lakes resources and national policy decisions.
-2021 fellows are matched with “hosts” in executive or legislative offices in Washington DC.
-Executive placements may be in NOAA, U.S. Navy, the Department of Transportation, Water Power Technologies in the Department of Energy, Fish and Wildlife Service, the Environmental Protection Agency or others.
-Legislative placements may be with the U.S. Senators or Representatives of committees within Congress such as the House Committee on Natural Resources or the U.S. Senate Committee on Science, Commerce and Transportation.
+Sea Grant Knauss Fellowships are one-year, paid fellowships for graduate students interested in ocean, coastal, and Great Lakes resources and national policy decisions.
+Knauss fellows are matched with “hosts” in executive or legislative offices in Washington DC.
+Executive placements may be with NOAA, U.S. Navy, the Department of Transportation, Water Power Technologies in the Department of Energy, Fish and Wildlife Service, the Environmental Protection Agency, or others.
+Legislative placements may be with the U.S. senators or representatives of committees within Congress, such as the House Committee on Natural Resources or the U.S. Senate Committee on Science, Commerce and Transportation.

-- (OPTIONAL) January 15, 2020: Submit your CV, personal statement, 2020 plans statement, and transcripts to Lake Champlain Sea Grant for feedback.
-Send to Julianna.M.White@uvm.edu.
+- (OPTIONAL) January 21, 2022: Submit your CV, personal statement, 2021 plans statement, and transcripts to Lake Champlain Sea Grant for informal feedback.
+Send to Julianna.M.White [at] uvm.edu (subject: Knauss%20Fellowship) .

-- February 21: Submit full application package, described below, to LCSG for review.
+- February 18, 2022, 5pm EST: Submit full application package, described below, to Lake Champlain Sea Grant.
 Incomplete applications will not be accepted, per national rules.
 Preparation can take up to a month, so please plan ahead.
-Send to Julianna.M.White@uvm.edu.
+Send submission to Julianna.M.White [at] uvm.edu (subject: Knauss%20Fellowship) .